Upstatement/quickshare/README.md

 ###Icons

+*Note: Font Awesome Icons are not supported yet for Hacker News and Reddit*

 As an additional feature of QuickShare, there is direct integration with [Font Awesome's](http://fortawesome.github.io/Font-Awesome/) social media icons, so that you can easily add the icon to the anchor tag.
 In order to do this, you have to include Font-Awesome, which can be as simple as adding this tag to your `<head>` element of your HTML document.

 ```html